2025 MidYear Meeting Logo

 SUNSET BANQUET REGISTRATION | $75/attendee

-*Non-Member registrations will receive a pro-rated MSGA membership until Sept 30, 2024.
+*Non-Member registrations will receive a complimentary MSGA membership until Sept 30, 2025.

 EVENT AGENDA